aleonnet/ToyVO/README.md

 # ToyVisualOdometry
-Toy visual odometry pipeline in python.
-The goal is to implement all needed functions (apart from things like displaying images) in numpy.

-Specifically, this implementation focuses only on 2D-2D odometry.
+This implementation focuses only on 2D-2D odometry.

 <!--
 ## TODO